Skip to content Skip to footer

 Digital Commons: Infrastructures, Design, and the Ethics of Autonomy

-Co-organize by the Department of Social Anthropology, Panteion University & the Institute of Informatics and Telecommunications, NCSR Demokritos
+Co-organized by the Department of Social Anthropology, Panteion University & the Institute of Informatics and Telecommunications, National Center for Scientific Research “Demokritos”

 In an age where digital infrastructures shape our modes of living, learning, organizing, and surviving, the notion of the commons offers a potent ground for rethinking how technologies are built, owned, and governed.
 This conference invites critical dialogue on digital commons not as fixed platforms or technical solutions, but as ongoing, situated struggles over autonomy, access, and collective care.

 Drawing from decolonial design, infrastructure studies, anthropology, STS, design research, feminist & indigenous studies, and informatics, the event centers on how communities, scholars, and technologists enact commons through/about/for digital infrastructures.
 What forms of life do digital commons sustain or suppress?
 How do marginalized actors repurpose networks, code, and platforms to build systems of mutual support, resistance, and futurity?
-What design practices enable the emergence of infrastructural commons, and how can they be scaled without reproducing extractive logics?
-How do protocols, software architectures, and governance models embed values or resist them?
-And how does AI and algorithmic mediation reconfigure cultural meaning, heritage, and collective memory?
+What design practices enable infrastructural commons to emerge, and how might they be scaled without reproducing extractive logics?
+How do protocols, software architectures, and governance models embed, contest or refuse particular values?
+And how does AI and algorithmic mediation reconfigure cultural meaning, heritage, and collective memory within digital commons?

-Alongside academic panels and presentations, parallel activities will be hosted at AiTHERION: A hub for public dialogue developed by NCSR Demokritos and the Hellenic Ministry of Culture.
+Alongside academic panels and presentations, parallel activities will be hosted at AiTHERION, a hub for public dialogue developed by NCSR Demokritos and the Hellenic Ministry of Culture.
 AiTHERION fosters reflection through technology-driven philosophy exhibitions, public debates, and immersive experiences.
-These events will open the conversations of the conference to wider publics and encourage cross-disciplinary and civic engagement.
+These events will promote public dialogue and encourage cross-disciplinary and civic engagement.

 Core themes include: